 Social revolution is not going to happen through the old ways.
-The old ways mastered through previous generations are impotent.
+It’s too easy manipulating through the media old ways previous generations mastered.
 New ways are needed, ones impervious to infiltration and disruption.

-Technology and the internet create the new normal for revolution.
-They allow people to operate in independent yet coordinated ways.
-Doing so they are creating momentum faster, more potent than ever before.
-Any revolution not based on stigmergy is going to take too long, get corrupted too fast, or not succeed.
+Technology and the internet, however, create the new normal for revolution.
+They allow people to operate in independent yet coordinated ways then share their results.
+Doing so they create momentum faster and more potent than ever before.
+Without stigmergy, changes take a long time, get corrupted, and often fail.

 What is stigmergy?
 From Wikipedia

 Stigmergy is a mechanism of indirect coordination between agents or actions.
 The principle is that the trace left in the environment by an action stimulates the performance of a next action, by the same or a different agent.
 In that way, subsequent actions tend to reinforce and build on each other, leading to the spontaneous emergence of coherent, apparently systematic activity.